aberke/quiz-widgets/README.md

 		- whitelist just json that i can update when someone wants an account
 		- special user-accounts branch for updating whitelist

-- different views for my quizzes vs all quizzes:
-	- idea:
-		- always use the same HTLM partial (current name: all-quizzes.html)
-		- restrict the quizzes of that partial -- something like:
-			- q in user.quizList for the user quizzes
-			- q in quizList for all quizzes | {q._user: '!user._id'}

 - deal with possibility that twitter share link could be too long
 	- on sharing page let them put in bitly link for sharing -- or automatically create one